Is your website being as effective as it could at getting you the business you want?

 In Building Your StoryBrand, Miller emphasizes that in today’s content saturated, message saturated world, your website’s message needs to be crystal clear to cut through the deluge of messages most of us experience every day.

 If people have to work to figure out what you offer and how you can make their lives better, they probably won’t engage with you and your offering.
-Why should they?
-You’re making them use extra brain power to figure out what you do and how you can help them.
+They’ll just move on to the next option online.

 Look critically at your homepage and your website pages.